nobrainr/morphism-php/README.md

 # Morphism PHP

 [![Build Status][travis-image]][travis-url]
-> Helps you to transform any object structure to another
+> Helps you to transform any object structure to another.

-> This library refers to Yann Renaudin's [Morphism library](https://github.com/emyann/morphism)
+This library refers to Yann Renaudin's [Morphism library](https://github.com/emyann/morphism)

 ## Contribution